aces/Loris/modules/redcap/README.md

 ### REDCap Instrument State

 REDCap DET notification `${instrument_backend_name}_complete` property defines the state of a REDCap instrument.
-It can only be one of the following trhree states:
+It can only be one of the following three states:

 - 0 = not complete.
 - 1 = unverified.